trentbellinger/PIC-16B-Project/README.md

 ## Guide on How to Use:

 1. Download the SQL database.
-2. Run the code in the FlightModel.ipynb file to create the model.
+2. Run the code in the FlightModel.ipynb after the "Model to Predict Flight Delay" section header. (the model creation and saving may take a few minutes to run)
+3. Add the flights_rf.joblib file to the flightSite folder.
-3. Run the flask app found in the flightSite folder.
+4. Run the flask app found in the flightSite folder.